dsoluk/suite-landing-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties (just colors)
-- Flexbox
+- Flexbox and Grid
 - Mobile-first workflow

 ### What I learned

-My first Junio level challenge.
+My first Junior level challenge.
 So far, I've been able to get more comfortable with different strategies to position elements, including overlapping.
+Had to re-work a bunch as I moved through mobile to tablet to desktop.
+Lots of back and forth trying to adjust overlays but forced me to understand better...hopefully I can demonstrate in next challenge...ugh!

 ### Continued development

 Got to get faster.
-Got stumped a bit but now able to work through different strategies.
+Got stumped a few times (overlays) but now able to work through using different strategies (e.g. transform: translate).
 Using CodePen to simplify and solve.

+Amount of css code seems long (~550 lines) which I think is due to overuse of media queries and px (to try to match up to solution / Figma positioning as close as possible).
+Thinking code can be more efficient by using min-width, max-width, %'ages to be more responsive (and maybe slightly less accurate to solution)

 ### Useful resources